 Whereas asynchronous distance education provide for multi-modal, Web-based delivery of instruction that can be reviewed by the student at any time505.
 This type of distance instruction allows students to access the materials, lectures, instruction from any place and at any time, as opposed to synchronous distance education.
 Asynchronous distance learning, commonly facilitated by media such as e-mail and discussion boards, supports work relations among learners and with teachers, even when participants cannot be online at the same time.
 It is thus a key component of flexible online learning.
-In fact, many people take online courses because of their asynchronous distance learning makes it possible for learners to log on to an online learning environment at any time and download documents or send messages to teachers or peers.
+In fact, many people take online courses because of their asynchronous nature, combining education with work, family, and other commitments.
+Asynchronous distance learning makes it possible for learners to log on to an online learning environment at any time and download documents or send messages to teachers or peers.
 Students may spend more time refining their contributions, which are generally considered more thoughtful compared to synchronous communication506.